stefanprodan/istio-hpa/README.md

 By default the metrics sync happens once every 30 seconds and scaling up/down can only happen if there was no rescaling within the last 3-5 minutes.
 In this way, the HPA prevents rapid execution of conflicting decisions and gives time for the Cluster Autoscaler to kick in.

+### Wrapping up

+Scaling based on traffic is not something new to Kubernetes, an ingress controllers such as NGINX can expose Prometheus metrics for HPA.
+The difference in using Istio is that you can autoscale backend services as well, apps that are accessible only from inside the mesh.

+I'm not a big fan of embedding code in Kubernetes yaml but the Zalando metrics adapter is flexible enough to allow this kind of custom autoscaling.